-* Price includes both vector construction and virus packaging.
+* Price includes both vector cloning and virus packaging.

-** Turnaround includes the production time for both vector construction and virus packaging.
+** Turnaround includes the production time for both vector cloning and virus packaging.
 It does not include transit time for shipping final deliverables to the customer.

 Please use the vector picker below to select three shRNAs for your GOI:

 Please note that the vector picker above applies for U6-based shRNA vectors only.
 If you need miR30-based shRNA vectors or if you are not able to find desired shRNAs for your target gene using the vector picker, simply send us a design request describing your needs and our technical team will design your shRNA vectors for you.

 Currently, the available viral types for our shRNA (3+1) virus packaging services are lentivirus, AAV and adenovirus.
 All of these vector systems are optimized for high copy number replication in E. coli, high-titer packaging of live virus and efficient transduction of host cells.
 The shRNA expression is driven by human U6 promoter, leading to the degradation of target gene mRNA within transduced cells.
 For AAV packaging we offer the following serotypes: 1, 2, 3, 4, 5, 6, 6.2, 7, 8, 9, rh10, DJ, DJ/8, PHP.eB, PHP.S, AAV2-retro, AAV2-QuadYF and AAV2.7m8.

 Which viral vector should I use?

 Common viral vectors used in biomedical research include lentivirus, adeno-associated virus (AAV) and adenovirus each with its advantages and disadvantages.
 The table below lists key factors that should be taken into consideration while selecting the right viral vector for your experiment.

 |Can infect non-dividing cells?||Yes||Yes||Yes|